01

 Handoff package includes

-• System overview in plain language, no jargon
+• System overview — plain-language, no jargon

 • Usage guidelines and hard limits